UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 module comb_logic(output wire LED0, input wire KEY0, input wire KEY1);
 ```

-In this convention, the outputs are listed first, and every input / output has a type.
-It is still more concise than the example above.
+In this convention, the *outputs are listed first*, and *every input / output has a type*.
+It is clear while still being more concise than the first example.

 > **Note the following:**
 >
-> It is very helpful is HDL is written in a style that is unambiguous, but without being too verbose.
+> It is very helpful if HDL is written in a style that is unambiguous, but without being too verbose.
 Not only is it easier to understand, it is also easier to spot errors (bugs).
-As we will discover, SystemVerilog contains language constructs that help some of the common issues found in it's predecessor, Verilog.
+As we will discover, SystemVerilog contains language constructs that help some of the common issues found in it's predecessor (and subset), Verilog.

 The convention used in this course is as follows:

 * The outputs are listed first
 * All inputs and outputs are explicitly declared as an `input` or `output`
 * All input and output **types** are explicitly declared (type `wire` in this case)
-* For assessment purposes, you may be asked to confirm to this convention
+* For assessment purposes, you may be asked to conform to this convention
 * Third party components may deviate from this

 | 6 | Add the verilog file to your project |